Workout Routine Back And Biceps

 Lat pulldowns primarily target the latissimus dorsi, the large muscle that gives your back that V-tapered shape.
 Sit at a lat pulldown machine, grabbing the wide bar with an overhand grip.
 Lean back slightly and pull the bar down towards your chest while keeping your elbows pointed down.
 Pause briefly at the bottom before slowly releasing the bar back up to the starting position.
 Aim for 3-4 sets of 8-12 repetitions to effectively engage the lats and promote muscle growth.

-See also Workout Routine Deadlift
+See also Workout Routines Core Gym

 Deadlifts